213withani/react/fulstackReactBook-Components.md

 • Whether or not the create form is open

 ## Step 4: Determine in which component each piece of state should live

+ToggleableTimerForm does not need the state to render, but it can affect state.
+It needs to be able to insert a new timer.
+It will propagate the data for the new timer up to TimersDashboard.

+Storing the state in EditableTimer will be fine for our current needs.
+But there are a few requirements that might require us to “hoist” this state up higher in the component hierarchy in the future.

+TimersDashboard doesn’t appear to care about whether ToggleableTimerForm is open or closed.

+So, in summary, we’ll have three pieces of state each in three different components:
+• Timer data will be owned and managed by TimersDashboard.
+• Each EditableTimer will manage the state of its timer edit form.
+• The ToggleableTimerForm will manage the state of its form visibility.